-A uniform 40.0 N board supports the father and the daughter each weighing 800 N and 350 N, respectively.
-If the support (or fulcrum) is under the center of gravity of the board and the father is 1.00 m from CoG, what is the magnitude of normal force n exerted on the board by the support?
+A uniform 40.0 N board supports the father and the daughter each weighing 800 N and 350 N, respectively, and is not moving.
+If the support (or fulcrum) is under the center of gravity of the board, and the father is 1.00 m from CoG, what is the magnitude of the normal force n exerted on the board by the support?